-Do I Want to Be a Nurse Practitioner?
+Should I Become a Nurse Practitioner?

-Students on a path to becoming a nurse practitioner will need to earn a bachelor's degree to qualify for the necessary graduate study.
-Common areas studied in undergraduate nursing programs include pharmacology, anatomy and physiology, pediatric nursing and community health.
+Students on a path to becoming a nurse practitioner will need to earn a bachelor's degree to qualify for necessary graduate study.
+Completion of a bachelor's degree program prepares students to meet state requirements for licensure as a registered nurse (RN).
+Common areas studied in undergraduate nursing programs include pharmacology, anatomy and physiology, pediatric nursing, and community health.
 In the clinical experience part of the program, students will have the opportunity to practice skills learned in the classroom under the guidance of their instructor.

 - Enroll in an accelerated program.
 This option allows students who already hold a non-nursing bachelor's degree to complete a program of study more quickly.